top of page

 I’m going to pick on running shoes because they are the most common type of footwear at any gym.
 Running shoes are designed to spring you straight forward while cushioning against the hardened, cement world humans have created.
 In the context of weight lifting they are not a great choice because they have a narrow toe box, a raised heel, and have a lot of padding underneath, all of which which cause instability.

-QUALATIES TO LOOK FOR IN A BAREFOOT SHOE
+QUALITIES TO LOOK FOR IN A BAREFOOT SHOE

 • Thin sole - allows your feet to feel the ground while still providing protection and traction.